cyberrie/Bootstrap-Portfolio/README.md

 - Links should be included that are applicable to portfolio and navigate to appropriate sections
 - A jumbotron featuring the picture, name, and any other desired information
 - Section about me, including skills expected to learn from this course
 - A section displaying work in grid (Bootstrap): use Bootstrap cards for each project, with brief description of each.
-Each project will should link to your projects.
+Each project should link to your projects.
 - All hyperlinks should have a hover effect
 - All buttons should display a box shadow upon hover
 - A footer section